REMOTE CONSOLE

-Remote console is a unique Thinger.io feature to allow remote access on your devices.
-It allows to create web terminals to interact with the device like in a serial interface.
-It also provides features to create interactive terminals on any Arduino compatible device.
+Remote console is a unique Thinger.io feature to allow remote access to the devices.
+It allows the creation of web terminals to interact with the device like in a serial interface.
+It also provides features to create interactive terminals on any Arduino-compatible device.&#x20;

-This feature is specially useful for remote diagnosis, show logs on devices, manage device configuration, or any other functionality, as the console can be easily extended to include new commands.
+This feature is especially useful for remote diagnosis, showing logs on devices, managing device configuration, or any other functionality, as the console can be easily extended to include new commands.

-By default, the Thinger.io Console can work as a web serial interface, similar to the Arduino Serial Monitor where the device write logs to serial interface.
+By default, the Thinger.io Console can work as a web serial interface, similar to the Arduino Serial Monitor, where the device writes logs to the serial interface.&#x20;

-To use Thinger.io Console it is required to include the ThingerConsole.h file and create a instance over thing reference.
+To use Thinger.io Console, it is required to include the `ThingerConsole.h` file and create an instance by `thing` reference.

 #include <ThingerConsole.h>